Fellowship Bible Church of Carson City, Inc. (Rev. 3/21/23)

 Section D. Resignation and Removal

-Any member of the Board of Elders may only resign prior to the expiration of their term if they move away from the area or are incapacitated.
+Any member of the Board of Elders may resign if they move away from the area, are incapacitated, disqualified, or come to significant doctrinal differences.
 Such resignation, which may or may not be made contingent on formal acceptance, is to take effect on the date of receipt or at any later time specified therein.

 In order to remove a member serving as an Elder, the Board of Elders will first conduct a reasonable inquiry and hearing concerning the cause of removal.
 Persons under consideration for removal may not be counted for purpose of establishing quorum nor have any vote in such proceedings.
 A consensus of the Board of Elders not under consideration for removal will constitute the removal of said Elder.